zajitschek/metaanalysis/chapters/chapter2_1.md

 ---

-The following exercise is based on material originally prepared by Malgorzata (Losia) Lagisz, BEES, UNSW, Australia.
+The following exercise is based on material originally prepared by Malgorzata Lagisz, UNSW, Australia.

 ### Purpose of the exercise: